galaxyproject/training-material/topics/metabolomics/tutorials/lcms-preprocessing/tutorial.md

 > ### {% icon hands_on %} Hands-on: Upload the sampleMetada
 >
-> 1. Import the `sampleMetadata_completed.tsv` file from Zenodo or from a shared data library
+> 1. Import the `sampleMetadata_completed.tsv` file from your computer, from Zenodo or from a shared data library
 >    ```
 >    https://zenodo.org/record/3244991/files/sampleMetadata_completed.tsv
 >    ```
 >
+> **TODO** Update with the right zenodo URL
 >    {% include snippets/import_via_link.md %}
 >    {% include snippets/import_from_data_library.md %}
 >